Ritchie scores in 11th round of SO, Ducks beat Wild 3-2

+"It's going to come down to the wire.
+That point could end up being huge for us later on, you never know," Ritchie said.

-Mikko Koivu and Jason Zucker scored in regulation for Minnesota, Nino Niederreiter and Zach Parise connected in the shootout, and Dubnyk made 28 saves.
-The Wild are 9-3-3 in their past 15.
+Mikko Koivu and Jason Zucker scored in regulation for Minnesota, Nino Niederreiter and Zach Parise connected in in the shootout, and Dubnyk made 28 saves.

+"We had some good games and some areas where we definitely need to get better but overall we definitely had a solid homestand.
+Now it's on the road and we have to make sure we get better and better every game," Niederreiter said.
+"We're definitely on the right track.
+Even today, the guys played very good and at the end of the day, we lost in a shootout so sometimes you have that luck on your side.
+Sometimes you don't."

 Anaheim won for the third time in 22 games when trailing after two periods.
 Kase tied it at 2 at 6:12 of the third, stopping a point shot from Hampus Lindholm, shifting the puck to his forehand and tucking it past Dubnyk.
 Kase has five goals in seven games.